Kyle-Ericson/Kindo-Clone/README.md

 # Plebs
 _pleb_
 an ordinary person, especially one from the lower social classes.
-Origin

-mid 17th century: originally plural, from Latin plebs .
+Origin: mid 17th century: originally plural, from Latin plebs .
 Later a shortened form of plebeian.

 <br>